WordPress is a powerful platform with the flexibility and functionality you need to create online courses.

 - A WordPress theme so you can get the proper design and layout

-- WordPress plugins for LMS, shopping cart, and email sequences to give you the functionality you need to deliver your content effectively
+- WordPress LMS plugins, shopping carts, and email sequences all give you the functionality you need to deliver your content effectively

 Let’s take a moment and look through each one component.